Understanding AusUDID: Australia’s Unique Device Identification Database

 Read time 6 min.

 Over the last decade, Unique Device Identification (UDI) systems have reshaped how medical devices are tracked worldwide.
-The United States introduced GUDID, European Union launched EUDAMED, and Switzerland followed with swissdamed.
+The United States introduced GUDID,the European Union launched EUDAMED, and Switzerland followed with swissdamed

-All of these systems are built on the same principle: devices in scope (by class/type and transition rules) have to have a standardized identifier on its label, and that identifier needs to be registered in a central database.
+All of these systems are built on the same principle: devices in scope must have a unique, standardized identifier on its label, and that identifier needs to be registered in a central database.
 When safety issues arise, regulators, hospitals, and manufacturers must be able to identify the exact device quickly and accurately.

 AusUDID is Australia’s contribution to this global infrastructure.